pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Click Add Page link](images/OCP11.png)

-- On the add page click the View all sample link on the Create applications using samples tile
+- On the add page click the View all sample link on the Create applications using samples tile.

 ![Click View all samples link](images/OCP12.png)